microsoft/PowerToys/README.md

 ## PowerToys Roadmap

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on.

-## Contributing

-This project welcomes contributions of all types.
-Help spec'ing, design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
-We are excited to work with the power user community to build a set of tools for helping you get the most out of Windows.

-We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](CONTRIBUTING.md).
-We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.

-For guidance on developing for PowerToys, please read the [developer docs](/doc/devdocs) for a detailed breakdown.

-### ⚠ State of code ⚠

-PowerToys is still a very fluidic project and the team is actively working out of this repository.
-We will be periodically re-structuring/refactoring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.

-### License Info

- Most contributions require you to agree to a [Contributor License Agreement (CLA)][oss-CLA] declaring that you have the right to, and actually do, grant us the rights to use your contribution.

 ## PowerToys Community